GoogleChrome/web.dev/src/site/content/en/handbook/writing-blog-posts/index.md

   Practical information and writing tips to get you started.
 ---

-This guide is written for folk who are not primarily tech writers, but want to write a post for [web.dev](https://web.dev) or [developer.chrome.com](https://developer.chrome.com).
+This guide is written for people who are not primarily tech writers, but want to write a post for [web.dev](https://web.dev) or [developer.chrome.com](https://developer.chrome.com).
-It links to some of our key writing information, explains our process, and provides some tips for writing technical blog posts.
+It links to some of our key writing information, explains our process, and provides tips for writing technical blog posts.

 ## Getting started

-The [Quick Start Guide](/handbook/quick-start/) is an overview of how to propose your new content.
+The [Quick Start Guide](/handbook/quick-start/) is an overview of proposing your new content.
-The content form will ask you whether the post should be posted to web.dev or developer.chrome.com.
+The content form asks you whether the post should be posted to web.dev or developer.chrome.com.

 ### Does this post live on web.dev or developer.chrome.com? {: #which-site}

 The two sites serve different audiences.
-If your post is about a core web platform feature that is not Chrome specific, and is implemented, or in the process of being implemented in other browsers, then it can be posted to web.dev.
+If your post is about a web platform feature that is not Chrome specific, and is implemented, or in the process of being implemented in other browsers, then it can be posted to web.dev.